doanamo/Multiplayer-Tanks-2019/Readme.md

 Multiplayer Tanks
 ====
 Multiplayer game engine written from almost scratch, using only SFML as the base for rendering and multiplatform socket wrapper.
-Game supports host and client server architesture.
+Game supports host and client server architecture.

 Notable features:
 * Multithreaded socket/packet processing (I am pretty proud with the easy implementation I could come up with).